 Meet award-winning appliqué quilt artist Kathy McNeil!
-She began her creative journey as a young child; she later discovered the possibilities of making pictures from fabric.
+She began her creative journey as a young child, then later discovered the possibilities of making pictures from fabric.
 Her most challenging piece includes bits of laces and specialty bridal fabrics.
 We hope that Kathy inspires you to go play with your fabric, and maybe give turned edge appliqué another try!

 What are your earliest memories involving your own creative expression?

-Sitting under a big old tree, trying to draw the pictures in my fairy tale books.
-Age 6-7.
+Sitting under a big old tree, trying to draw the pictures in my fairy tale books at age 6-7.

 When and how did you start making quilts?
 Tell us about your first quilt.